-MARC U-STAR provides support for undergraduate students who are from disadvantaged backgrounds or are underrepresented in the biomedical sciences to improve their preparation for Ph.D. graduate training at outstanding universities nationwide.
+MARC U-STAR is designed to increase the numbers of individuals from disadvantaged backgrounds or who are underrepresented in the biomedical sciences by improving their preparation for Ph.D. graduate training at outstanding universities nationwide.

 Students appointed to the MARC U-STAR program embark on 24 months of research scholarship in their final two years of undergraduate training, typically junior and senior years.

 Once chosen as MARC Scholars, the students embark upon a two-year program designed to enrich their development as students and scientists through innovative research, mentoring, collaboration and practice in effective communication.
 The program offers students a unique opportunity to become immersed in the scientific community and develop as future leaders in the community.
 Scholars explore their discipline, experience a research environment, and improve their opportunities for future study in their chosen field.
 Each Scholar is mentored by a faculty member, from across UCSB science and engineering departments, who assists the student in designing a plan of research and enrichment activities fitted to the individual interests and academic goals of the Scholar which includes: